| |

 no `=your_pass' part,

-mysqlimport solicits the password from the terminal.
+mysqlimportsolicits the password from the terminal.-P port_num, --port=port_num

 The TCP/IP port number to use for connecting to a host.
 (This is used for

-connections to hosts other than
+connections to hosts other than localhost, for which Unix sockets are

--r, --replace
+used.)-r, --replace

---replace and --ignore options control handling of input
+The --replaceand--ignoreoptions control handling of input

 records that duplicate existing records on unique key values.
-If you specify
+If you specify--replace, new rows replace existing rows that have the same unique key

 value.
-If you specify --ignore , input rows that duplicate an existing
+If you specify--ignore, input rows that duplicate an existing

 row on a unique key value are skipped.
 If you don't specify either option, an